Minnett History, Family Crest & Coats of Arms

 The surname Minnett was first found in Kent where they held a family seat as Lords of the Manor.
 The Norman influence of English history dominated after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 The family name was first referenced in the 12th century when they held estates in that county.
 The family is thought to come from Cotes du Nord in Normandy.

-Important Dates for the Minnett family
+Early History of the Minnett family

 This web page shows only a small excerpt of our Minnett research.
 Another 156 words (11 lines of text) covering the years 1191, 1201, 1510, 1600, 1043, 1401, 1534, 1455 and 1487 are included under the topic Early Minnett History in all our PDF Extended History products and printed products wherever possible.